Did you know that Arabic is the fifth most common primary language in the world?

 Countries Where Arabic Is the Primary Language

 As a primary language, Arabic is popular in the Middle East, Africa, and Asia.
 The history of the Arabic language is rich and long.
-Historians believe that what we know as Arabic today derived from Aramaic.
+Historians believe that what we know as Arabic today is derived from Aramaic.
 There are about thirty different varieties of Arabic and various dialects.

 Modern Standard Arabic is taught and understood in school and what’s primarily used in business dealings.